 Schwartz Law Firm, LLC. – Philadelphia Divorce Lawyers

 The Pennsylvania Protection from Abuse Act is a statute designed to protect those who have been abused, as defined by the statute.
 Abuse is defined in one of five ways:

 Generally, the person against whom a party may file for protection must be a Family member or a current or prior intimate partner.

 A Protection from Abuse Petition can be filed in your County Courthouse during normal Court hours.
 If you are in need of protection outside of normal Court hours, each County has different procedures and the best way to find out would be to contact your local Police Department.
 Most Counties provide procedures to begin the process after normal business hours.

-Once filed, an Emergency hearing will be held to determine of you qualify for protection on an emergency basis.
+Once filed, an Emergency hearing will be held to determine if you qualify for protection on an emergency basis.
 The other party does not need to be present or be heard in order for you to obtain an Emergency order.
-This Order, if granted, will be in effect only until a Hearing is held, where both parties have the opportunity to be heard by a Judge.
+This Order, if granted, will be in effect only until a hearing is held, where both parties have the opportunity to be heard by a Judge.
 The Emergency Order can, in the right circumstances, include a provision for immediate eviction from your home.
 This is therefore a very powerful Order.

-At the full hearing, both parties will have the opportunity to present evidence, such as Police Reports, medical bills, photographs of injuries or damage and other similar evidence.
+At the full hearing, both parties will have the opportunity to present evidence, such as Police Reports, medical bills, photographs of injuries or damage, and other similar evidence.
 Both

 sides will be able to speak.
 Both parties can also bring witnesses to the full hearing.